Internal Administration, Risk Management and Internal Auditing

 The CEO is responsible for the implementation of risk management.
-The CFO holds primarily responsibility for managing financial risks and coordinates the implementation of risk management processes, and reports risks to the CEO, the Group Management Team and the Board of Directors.
-The Group Management Team members are responsible for executing the risk management policy in their own areas.
+The CFO holds primarily responsibility for managing financial risks and coordinates the implementation of risk management processes, and reports risks to the CEO, the Executive Management Team and the Board of Directors.
+The Executive Management Team members are responsible for executing the risk management policy in their own areas.
+General Counsel is responsible for contractual and legal risk management and reports risks to the CEO and CFO.
 Every employee is responsible for identifying any risks relating to their own work and bringing them to the attention of their supervisor.

-Largest risks that might impact the profitability of the company are listed below.
+Largest risks that might impact the profitability of the company have remained by and large the same than in previous reporting period and are listed below.
 Other risks, which are currently either unknown or considered immaterial to SSH Communications Security may, however, become material in the future.

 Because of the relatively small size of the company, SSH Communications Security has no separate internal audit organization.
 The continuous monitoring by the auditors in conjunction with the interim reports also aims to assess and develop the effectiveness of risk management, monitoring and administration processes, and to support the Board with its monitoring responsibility.

 SSH Communications Security has one auditor, which must be a firm of authorised public accountants approved by Finland’s Central Chamber of Commerce.
 The Annual General Meeting elects the auditor for a term of office that runs until the end of the following Annual General Meeting.